 It is to be welcomed that the LDP is to be a flexible document capable of responding to new needs and circumstances as the evidence of climate change impacts continue to emerge.
 The Monitoring Report 7.3 should include a detailed data set on weather events, localized floods and land slippage events.
 It is not apparent that an adequate dataset is currently collected.
-Localised flooding, including blocking of the B46 road at Rouskey on June 1 2018 and June 8 2018, appears to have been occasioned by groundworks and interference with surface water drainage for wind turbine development.
+Localised flooding, including blocking of the B46 road at Rouskey on June 1st 2018 and June 8th 2018, appears to have been occasioned by groundworks and interference with surface water drainage for wind turbine development.
 It is important that all such events are recorded and form part of the Monitoring Review for the District.
 Soundness I believe that this FODC Draft Plan Strategy falls short on the Soundness Test as described in the Procedures for Independent Examination of Local Development Plans.
-I wish to state that I would like to be heard orally at the Independent Examination as per the PAC Document Procedures.